 Add the grated cucumber and the rest of the ingredients to a bowl and mix them well.

 Season the tzatziki with salt and pepper and set it aside in the fridge.

 - 250 ml (1 cup) Greek yoghurt

 - 1 clove of garlic, pressed

-- Remove the seeds and grate the cucumber.
+- Remove the seeds with a spoon, grate the cucumber and add some salt.

-- Place the cucumber in a sieve of tea towel, add some salt and let it drain until most of the moisture is gone.
+- Place the cucumber in a sieve or a tea towel and let it drain until most of the moisture is gone.

 - Add the grated cucumber to a bowl and mix in the rest of the ingredients.

 Amount Per Serving: Calories: 90 Total Fat: 2g Saturated Fat: 1g Trans Fat: 0g Unsaturated Fat: 1g Cholesterol: 9mg Sodium: 101mg Carbohydrates: 10g Net Carbohydrates: 0g Fiber: 0g Sugar: 10g Sugar Alcohols: 0g Protein: 7g

 Did you make something from my blog?
 I would love to see your creations!
 Leave a comment below and share your pictures on Instagram #nutmegandvinegar or tag me @nutmegvinegar in your message.